 As an energy-intensive business, Adobe has gone over and beyond to reduce its environmental footprint.
-Its strategic data centre environmental management allows it to consolidate its server rooms and adopt new technology for better efficiency within its operations.
+Its strategic data center environmental management allows it to consolidate its server rooms and adopt new technology for better efficiency within its operations.
 The next step is to run all its operations and digital product delivery on 100% renewable energy by 2035.

 Its sustainable manufacturing practices extend to their entire supply chain, including scrap recycling and the reduction of shipping materials.
 At its San Jose campus, the company also has an active recycling and composting programme that has managed to divert an impressive amount of solid waste from landfills, while similar initiatives are also implemented in its global offices.

 In recent years, Nike has become increasingly conscious of its environmental impact.
-In 2019, the company revealed its Move to Zero campaign, a complete sustainability plan for the brand, proving that its ‘Just Do It’ motto goes far beyond athletic gear.
+In 2019, the company revealed its Move to Zero campaign, a complete sustainability plan for the brand, proving that its “Just Do It” motto goes far beyond athletic gear.
 Nike’s new green policies will include the complete transition to renewable energy by 2025 and operating on net-zero carbon emissions.

 As for its infamous products, Nike has adopted a circular design that aims to eliminate waste and reduce carbon emissions significantly.
-Several of its products combine sustainable blends of material such as organic cotton, recycled polyester and recycled leather fibre, creating innovative solutions that can meet product demand.
+Several of its products combine sustainable blends of material such as organic cotton, recycled polyester and recycled leather fiber, creating innovative solutions that can meet product demand.

-Green initiatives look different within every company.
+The bottom line is that green initiatives look different within every company.
 From carbon offset schemes to sustainable material to water and energy preservation, there are many ways to rethink the corporate structure of a business, as well as its company culture, and make them friendlier towards the environment.

-While some companies are doing more than their fair share to eliminate their environmental footprint, others are slowly starting to follow the lead.
-So, undoubtedly, the increasing demand for more environmentally conscious and sustainable products and services is gradually changing the way businesses are run – most definitely for the better.
+While some companies are doing more than their fair share to reduce waste and eliminate their environmental footprint, others are slowly starting to follow the lead.
+So, undoubtedly, the increasing demand for more environmentally conscious and sustainable products and services is gradually changing the way businesses are run — most definitely for the better.

 Can you think of any other environmentally friendly companies?
 Share your thoughts with us in the comments section below!